FelixStumvoll/AnimatedFigures/README.md

 #### Rotate Visitor

-This visitor was implemented to illustrate the usefulness of providing a different method for `ThingA` and `ThingB` ( since until now a single `visit` method for a `ShapeGroup` would have sufficed).
+This visitor was implemented to illustrate the usefulness of providing a different method for `FigureA` and `FigureB` ( since until now a single `visit` method for a `ShapeGroup` would have sufficed).
 This visitor as the name suggests rotates a shape.